 Real Christmas trees are gorgeous and fill your home with a scent that instantly makes you think of the holidays.
 Even with all their strengths, live trees present their own set of challenges.

 I thought it might be helpful to have an all-in-one guide that you can quickly reference to help you pamper your tree so that you can enjoy its natural beauty for as long as possible.
 Use these tips to keep your Christmas tree fresh for as long as possible.

 Keeping your Christmas tree looking beautiful and lush throughout the holiday starts with picking the best types of trees.
 We like to venture to a local tree farm to find our trees as they are cut fresh (no sitting out for weeks in trucks), last longer, and tend to have less damage and healthier Christmas trees.
 Plus, we support a local business, so it’s a win-win.

 What kind of tree is a Christmas tree?
 Well, it’s an evergreen conifer!

 Common types include:

-I’m including a brief description of the benefits and drawbacks of each type to help you get started in finding the perfect type for you.
+I’m including a brief description of each type’s benefits and drawbacks to help you find the perfect type.

 Douglas Fir Christmas Tree

 Douglas Firs have a terrific pyramid shape and look very full due to having (dark green or dark blue-green) soft needles in all directions.
-They are a very popular type of Christmas tree and are shipped around the country (as well as to other countries around the world).
+They are a very popular type of Christmas tree and are shipped around the country (as well as to other countries worldwide).

-Fraser Firs smell incredible, and they have a compact shape and stiff branches that turn upward slightly making them a favorite for small spaces and easily hanging lots of ornaments.
-Their dark blue-green foliage and great needle retention make them very popular Christmas trees.
+Fraser Firs smell incredible, and they have a compact shape and stiff branches that turn upward slightly, making them a favorite for small spaces and easily hanging lots of ornaments.
+Their dark blue-green foliage and great needle retention make them popular Christmas trees.